UpCloudLtd/upcloud-ansible/README.md

 * `upcloud-api>=0.3.4` must be installed, `pip install upcloud-api` or get the sources from [Github](https://github.com/UpCloudLtd/upcloud-python-api)
-* python 2.6 and 2.7 are supported by `upcloud-api`
+* python 2.7, 3.6 and higher versions are supported by `upcloud-api`
 * tested with ansible 1.9, 2.0 and all the way to 2.8.4.
 * It should work with whatever is the newest version of ansible, if not, please create an issue about it.